memgraph/documentation/pages/custom-query-modules/python/python.md

----
-id: create-a-new-module-python
-title: How to create a query module in Python
+# How to create a query module in Python
-sidebar_label: Create a Python query module
----

 The [Python API](/memgraph/reference-guide/query-modules/api/python-api)
 provided by Memgraph lets you develop query modules.
 It is accompanied by the